Learning Speed Adaptation for Flight in Clutter: Reinforcement Learning for the Outer-loop Policy

 The pre-planned trajectory serves two purposes.
 First, it expresses the current position of the vehicle in the local map as well as the local target chosen by the trajectory planner according to the global goal $g$.
-Second, since agility has little effect on the spatial distribution of the trajectory, we can use this pre-planned trajectory as a spatial approximation of the trajectory to be planned, and therefore alert the perceptual part of the policy as to which regions in the local map are important.
+Second, since the speed component of the trajectory does not have a significant effect on the spatial distribution of the trajectory, we can use this pre-planned trajectory as a spatial approximation of the trajectory to be planned, and therefore alert the perceptual part of the policy as to which regions in the local map are important.

 We correlate the trajectory and the 3D local map by 'drawing' the former on the latter, as illustrated by Fig. \ref{fig:network}.
 Specifically, each cell in the occupancy map is assigned one of four states: \texttt{free}, \texttt{occupied}, \texttt{unknown}, and \texttt{on\_trajectory}.
 The state \texttt{unknown} is set to trigger perception-aware behaviors.
-For more efficient and easier learning, we sample the trajectory with time interval $\delta t$, keeping only the x-y 2D cut of the 3D map corresponding to the sampled point on the trajectory as input to the network, which is illustrated in Fig. \ref{fig:network}.
+For more efficient and easier learning, we sample the trajectory with time interval $\delta t$, keeping only the x-y 2D cuts of the 3D map corresponding to the sampled points on the trajectory as input to the network, which is illustrated in Fig. \ref{fig:network}.